farcasterxyz/auth-monorepo/packages/auth-client/README.md

 If you're building a [wallet app](https://docs.farcaster.xyz/learn/what-is-farcaster/apps#wallet-apps) and receiving signature requests, use a _wallet client_.

-You can use an wallet client to parse an incoming Sign In With Farcaster request URL, build a Sign In With Farcaster message to present to the user, and submit the signed message to a Farcaster Auth relay channel.
+You can use a wallet client to parse an incoming Sign In With Farcaster request URL, build a Sign In With Farcaster message to present to the user, and submit the signed message to a Farcaster Auth relay channel.

 ```ts
 import { createWalletClient, viemConnector } from "@farcaster/auth-client";